uconndxlab/landscape-AR/landscape-architecture.WebAPI/docs/DEPLOYMENT.md

         }
 }
 ```
+7. Added SSL for https with certbot: ```sudo certbot --nginx -d LAAR-WebApi.dxgdev.info```
-7. Setup and configured mysql server
+9. Setup and configured mysql server
-8. Deployment completed by Github Actions Workflow to achive an automated CI/CD pipeline.
+10. Ran the Deployment Github Actions pipeline to deploy the project to the server